DefiLlama/docs/list-your-project/how-to-write-dimension-adapter.md

 **Fees Dimensions:**

-*   `dailyFees`: All fees and value collected from *all* sources (users, LPs, yield generation, liquid staking rewards, etc.), excluding direct transaction/gas costs paid by users to the network.
+*   `dailyFees`: (**Required**) All fees and value collected from *all* sources (users, LPs, yield generation, liquid staking rewards, etc.), excluding direct transaction/gas costs paid by users to the network.
 This represents the total value flow into the protocol's ecosystem due to its operation.
-*   `dailyUserFees`: The portion of `dailyFees` directly paid by end-users (e.g., swap fees, borrow interest, liquidation penalties, marketplace commissions paid by buyers/sellers).
+*   `dailyUserFees`: (Optional, but helpful) The portion of `dailyFees` directly paid by end-users (e.g., swap fees, borrow interest, liquidation penalties, marketplace commissions paid by buyers/sellers).
-*   `dailyRevenue`: The portion of `dailyFees` kept by the protocol entity itself, distributed either to the treasury (`dailyProtocolRevenue`) or governance token holders (`dailyHoldersRevenue`).
+*   `dailyRevenue`: (**Required**) The portion of `dailyFees` kept by the protocol entity itself, distributed either to the treasury (`dailyProtocolRevenue`) or governance token holders (`dailyHoldersRevenue`).
     *   `dailyRevenue = dailyProtocolRevenue + dailyHoldersRevenue`
-*   `dailyProtocolRevenue`: The portion of `dailyRevenue` allocated to the protocol's treasury or core team.
+*   `dailyProtocolRevenue`: (Optional, clarifies revenue split) The portion of `dailyRevenue` allocated to the protocol's treasury or core team.
-*   `dailyHoldersRevenue`: The portion of `dailyRevenue` distributed to governance token holders (e.g., via staking rewards, buybacks, burns).
+*   `dailyHoldersRevenue`: (Optional, but important for protocols distributing to holders) The portion of `dailyRevenue` distributed to governance token holders (e.g., via staking rewards, buybacks, burns).
-*   `dailySupplySideRevenue`: The portion of `dailyFees` distributed to liquidity providers, lenders, or other suppliers of capital/resources essential to the protocol's function.
+*   `dailySupplySideRevenue`: (Optional, but helpful) The portion of `dailyFees` distributed to liquidity providers, lenders, or other suppliers of capital/resources essential to the protocol's function.
     *   `dailyFees = dailyRevenue + dailySupplySideRevenue` (approximately, minor discrepancies possible)
 *   `totalFees`: Cumulative `dailyFees` (Optional).
 *   `totalUserFees`: Cumulative `dailyUserFees` (Optional).